alex-garvey/kaggle-projects/README.md

 #### 5) Create the embedding matrix
 #### 6) Build and train the model (Input -> Embedding -> LSTM -> Dropout -> Dense)
 #### 7) Generate predictions

+Note: as this was my first NLP project, I relied heavily on the examples found here: https://keras.io/examples/nlp/pretrained_word_embeddings/